Hopewell Baptist Church: Construction

 The building was constructed by members of the church, who worked on evenings and weekends from 1947 to 1951 to build it.
 Construction used 1,000 tons of steel pipes.

 The building cost $20,000, and Goff reduced his fee for the design and for supervising the construction to $1,200.

 Use

 The building was used as a church until it closed in 1989, due to water leaks, and due to the high cost of heating and cooling a building with no insulation.
 The church owning the property was first known as Hopewell Baptist Church.
 After that, it was the Church at Edmond.
-Later, a non-denominational church, meeting in a separate building, was called God's TP Tabernacle or God's Tabernacle of Praise.
+Later, the non-denominational church, meeting in a separate building, was renamed to God's Tabernacle of Praise.

 Restoration

 Asbestos was removed in 1999, but the building had serious damage to the exterior and exterior of the building.

 The Hopewell Heritage Foundation was formed in 2005 to raise $1.25 million to restore the church, plus money to pay for maintenance.
 The restoration effort is being led by Elliott and Associates Architects of Oklahoma.

 The roof was replaced in late 2013 by Jenco Roofing Company to prevent further decay.
 As of 2015, the roof, windows, and doors had been fixed, but structural work was needed on the inside, to support the upstairs floor.